In Part One of this tutorial, we explained the basics of using WordPress widgets.

 (Format text easily with the new text widget)

-Text widgets let you insert just about anything you want into the sidebar navigation section or other widget sections, such as policies, videos, forms and more to your site … simply by typing in text or pasting HTML into the content area.
-You can also give the widget a title.
+Text widgets can be used to add article snippets, images, reviews and more to your site … simply by typing in text or adding HTML into the widget content area.
+You can also add an optional title in the Title field.
 Remember to save your settings …

-Example: Add A Support Button To Your Sidebar Section Using A Text Widget
+Example: Add A Clickable Help Button To The Sidebar Navigation Menu Using A Text Widget

-For this example, let’s set up a help button on your sidebar that will take visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, we’ll set up a support button on the sidebar that will take visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

-First, create or source a “help button” graphic image that you will want visitors to click on …
+First, you will need to create or source a “help button” graphic image that you will want visitors to click on …

-We’ll set up the clickable button to display at the top of the sidebar like in the example shown below …
+We’ll set up the clickable button to display at the top of your sidebar like in the example shown below …

 Step 1 – Upload your image.